victormuller55/barbearia_mb/README.md

 - It's possible to save and manage the barbershop clients
 - It's possible to save and manage the services scheduled
-- It's possible to edit the account infos.
+- It's possible to edit the account info.

 ## Technologies Used: